organicmaps/api-android/README.md

 ## Classes Overview and HOW TO
 Core classes you will work with are:

-* [app.organicmaps.api.Api][linkApiClass] - static class with methods such as `showPointOnMap(Activity, double, double, String)` etc.
 * [app.organicmaps.api.Point][linkPointClass] - model of POI, includes lat, lon, name, id, and style data.
-* [app.organicmaps.api.Response][linkRespClass] - helps you to extract response from Organic Maps by applying `Response.extractFromIntent(Intent)` to Intent.
+* [app.organicmaps.api.PickPointResponse][linkRespClass] - helps you to extract response from Organic Maps by applying `Response.extractFromIntent(Intent)` to Intent.
 Contains Point data.

 ### Show Points on the Map